-This could seem like a difficult task as you may say that your product suits everyone.
-But trust us, if you create an app for everyone, in the end, you are going to satisfy no one.
+Collecting information may seem like a difficult task because you may feel that your product will suit everyone.
+But trust us, if you create an app for everyone, in the end, you won’t satisfy anyone.

 Trending Technologies for Telehealth App Development

-After defining your niche and target audience, it's the right time to think about the technology you will use with your product.
+After defining your niche and target audience, it's time to think about the telemedicine app features you will use with your product.
 As the top telemedicine companies have implemented the latest developments, you can't afford to release just another simple app.

-We can't imagine the modern world and business without Artificial Intelligence.
-It has penetrated almost every single part of our lives, bringing a lot of benefits to telemedicine as well.
+We can't imagine the modern world and business without AI.
+It has penetrated almost every single part of our lives, especially telemedicine.

 Look how useful AI/ML-based technologies can be:

 - By using accumulated knowledge, AI/ML apps can create individual care plans.